rmadar/hepplotting/README.md

 The notebook example doesn't seem to work well and all setup.
 Several minor features are not working properly
   + the magic command `autoreload` doesn't work (nothing to do with this pacakge)
-  + the displayed canvas is not correct (should be connected to ROOT-related tool versions).
-This affect the use of the tool within a notebooks, only.
+  + in the notebook, the displayed canvas is not correct (should be connected to ROOT-related tool versions).
+This affect the use of the tool *within a notebooks* only*.